woman using keypad access control technology

 4. Cloud-based systems

-With a cloud-based access control system, you can ditch the cumbersome, expensive on-site server and instead host your data in the cloud.
+With a cloud-based access control system, you can ditch the cumbersome, expensive on-site access control server and instead host your data in the cloud.
 As a result, you’ll enjoy automatic data backups and software updates.
 You can also manage the system from anywhere, on any device.

 Cloud-based systems are so popular because they’re easier to manage, and they save you both time and money.
 More and more access control products entering the market are powered with cloud-based software.